 You are a stone’s throw from the majority of attractions and you will never be stuck for anything to eat or drink.
 Sunset Strip is only a short taxi ride away should you crave a big night out.
 There is a multitude of cheap eateries right on your doorstep as well.

-One thing not to like about Staying in Hollywood is the intensity of the place.
-It’s not where we would go for a relaxing Break.
+One thing not to like about staying in Hollywood is the intensity of the place: It’s not where we would go for a relaxing break.
 If that is what you are after maybe consider one of the beach districts below.
 Also, it is far from the most upmarket location.
-At night is can feel quite unsavory and there are likely to be visible signs of poverty.
+At night it can feel quite unsavory and there are likely to be visible signs of poverty.
 It is best suited to short stays and ones where not a lot of time is spent in and around your hotel!
 A Place to rest your head, as they say.

 Pod Share Hollywood – A modern take on a hostel.
 The Pod share is about as basic as it gets and one step up from camping really.
 This is about as close to nothing but a place to lay your head as it gets.
 But the modern take ensures you are in clean, safe, and comfortable accommodation, not always the case in a hostel.
 These are really basic lodgings, but the price is unbeatable!

-Quality Inn – Nr Hollywood Walk Of Fame – A small step up from a hostel, but the location is superb the rooms are clean and comfortable if a little basic, and well did we mention the location.
-Free Parking too.
-Essentially there is not much going on in the moderate price range in Hollywood so standard Motel is about the best you are going to find.
+Quality Inn – Nr Hollywood Walk Of Fame – A small step up from a hostel, but the location is superb the rooms are clean and comfortable if a little basic, and well did we mention the location?
+It has Free Parking too, a rarity in most Cities especially L.A.
+Essentially there is not much going on in the moderate price range in Hollywood so a standard Motel is about the best you are going to find.

 High – End

-Hollywood Roosevelt – A Stunning an Iconic Hollywood Hotel.
-Right on the Walk of fame and with some great bars and restaurants inside this is a real Icon of tinsel town and on that is surprisingly affordable these days, unless you are eyeing up one of the suites!
+Hollywood Roosevelt – A Stunning and Iconic Hollywood Hotel.
+Right on the Walk of fame with some great bars and restaurants inside this is a real Icon of tinsel town and on that is surprisingly affordable these days, unless you are eyeing up one of the suites!